-- 1. Buildings and site layouts are to be designed with the setting in mind-both the built and natural environment including site location, terrain, and viewsheds. - Paint buildings dark earth tones such as green to blend with the tree covered hillside. - Certain locations where there are minimal viewshed impacts may be suitable for increased height when goals and objectives such as those listed below are addressed. - 2.
-Flexibility in development standards will be considered when projects sufficiently address CFA goals and objectives, such as: - Affordable housing - A mix of uses that includes affordable housing - Mixed use development such as live/work buildings - Improved connections and access to public lands
+- 1. Buildings and site layouts are to be designed with the setting in mind-both the built and natural environment including site location, terrain, and viewsheds. - Paint buildings dark earth tones such as green to blend with the tree covered hillside. - Certain locations where there are minimal viewshed impacts may be suitable for increased height when goals and objectives are addressed (see the following page). - 2.
+Flexibility in development standards will be considered when projects sufficiently address CFA goals and objectives (see the following page).